kubernetes/community/keps/sig-node/0028-20180906-quotas-for-ephemeral-storage.md

 any given directory/file can be assigned only one project ID).
 `/etc/projid` contains a mapping from named projects to project IDs.

-This proposal utilizes hard project quotas.
+This proposal utilizes hard project quotas for both monitoring _and enforcement_.
 Soft quotas are of no utility; they allow for temporary overage that, after a programmable period of time, is converted to the hard quota limit.

 ## Motivation